 Do you have questions about the audit profession?
 Wondering what an auditor does?
 Read these frequently asked questions about public company audit below to learn more!

 What is an auditor?
 What does an auditor do?

 Auditors help to provide the capital markets with confidence and assurance in financial reporting.
 Auditors perform independent evaluations to provide assurance that information, such as the financial statements, present a true and fair view of a company’s financial performance and position.
 The bedrock of our financial system is the audit.
 Check out our video to see some actual entry-level auditors on the job!

-Do auditors do taxes?
+Do auditors do taxes or prepare financial statements?

 It depends.
 While there may be some auditors who have experience in both audit and completing tax returns, most public company auditors will specialize in performing audits.
 These auditors will file their own taxes just like everyone else, but don’t ask them to help with filing yours!

 What’s the difference between an auditor and an accountant?

 Auditors are accountants!
 Auditors typically major in accounting and determine the type of accountant they want to be: public company auditor, internal auditor, tax accountant, corporate accountant, etc. A public company auditor is a path one may choose.

 How much money do auditors make?